jingzhian/mkdocs-md-notes/docs/anesthesiology.md

     -   ARDS is when shunt is increased to 60 - 70% even increasing FiO2 to 100% would not work.

     -   21- 25% machine goes off; Set to 30 - 40% typically, may increase to 100%; target PaO2 above 80%.
-Splinting of the diagphram, and the lung doesn't expand as well, atelectasis, shunt fraction.
+Splinting of the diaphragm, and the lung doesn't expand as well, atelectasis, shunt fraction.
 As surgery goes along, the PaO2/FiO2 change, need to monitor this - pulse oximetry.
 Target O2 sat of more than 93%.
-Inflexion point is around 90% Hb Sat or 60 mmHg, stay on the flat side, so we know the patient is safe.
+Inflection point is around 90% Hb Sat or 60 mmHg, stay on the flat side, so we know the patient is safe.
 Below 60 patient is unsafe because PaO2 falls too quickly.

 -   Ratio controller - oxygen and nitrous oxide.
 In the older machine there is a chain that links these together.
 Cannot